 The attention span, the threshold of users attention on social media, is very low, it is said around 10 – 15 seconds.
 People have a quick look on phones, perhaps in a coffee shop, in the back seat of a car, waiting in a queue.
 Not long.

 However, good content on a blog requires a different form of understanding, a propensity to listening and a greater interest.
-The reason is simple: reading requires in-depth study and those looking for further information are really willing to read content over content in order to find the answers they are looking for.
+The reason is simple: reading requires in-depth study.
+Those looking for further information are really willing to read lots of content in order to find the answers they want.

 It all points to the benefit of those who manage a blog, as long as it does so consistently.